cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 - An architectural overview (actually a fairly detailed explanation of how etcd's client and resiliency architectures work).
 - Adoption decision information, in *etcd versus other key-value stores*.
-- Also a glossary.
+- A glossary.

 There is a single paragraph on the [website][etcd-io] landing page with a "Learn more" link that goes to the current documetation table of contents.

-As far as I can tell, the documentation is **feature complete**.
-It lacks an adequate introduction and overview.
+The documentation is not quite **feature complete**.
+There are a few **undocumented tasks** associated with key features.
+For example, Kubernetes installation is not fully documented.

-There are **instructions** for features.
+There are **instructions** for various features.
 These instructions include:

 - A Quickstart guide
 - Installation instructions